 Here at Lead Peep we’ve had our own free marketing tools section since day one.

-Our first tool was a disavow file generator, something I brought over from Rankable, my old SEO agency.
+Our first tool was a disavow file generator.
 And because it’s simple, useful and solves a problem it ranks in position one on Google and has earned free backlinks from sites like Ahrefs, Hostinger and Moz.

 Screaming Frog and Fat Joe are two other companies who spring to mind when I think of businesses who have really benefited greatly from providing free tools.